RDLLab/posggym/docs/release_notes/index.md

 Major changes include:

-- Added the `CooperativeReaching-v0` grid-world environment
+- Added the `CooperativeReaching-v0` grid-world environment along with heuristic policies
 - Added release notes section to the docs
+- Updated and added more heuristic policies for `LevelBasedForaging-v2` grid-world environment

 ---